-To foster the educational experience for all students, Seattle Prep has adopted a strict policy regarding the use of cell phones:
+To foster the educational experience for all students, Seattle Prep has adopted the following policy regarding the use of cell phones:

-- Cell phones must be turned off and not visible on campus from the first bell for class that day and continuing through the end of the school day.
-Should an emergency need for cell phone communication arise, students are required to receive prior approval from the Dean of Students, the attendance assistant or the receptionist. - Cell phones are prohibited at all times in Seattle Prep locker rooms. - Teachers reserve the right to grant zero credit on academic assignments when a student is found using a cell phone during the class period. - Cell phones confiscated will result in JUG for that student.
+- Cell phones must be turned off and not visible on campus from the first bell for class that day and continuing through the end of the day.
+Limited cell phone use is allowed (for example, to communicate with parents) during lunch, but students are encouraged to keep usage to a minimum as phone usage can be a barrier to building community. - If a student believes it is necessary to use a phone during school hours the student must ask prior permission from the classroom teacher, the Dean of Students, the attendance coordinator, or the receptionist. - Cell phones are prohibited at all times in Seattle Prep locker rooms. - If a cell phone is out in class while a student is working on an assignment, the student may be deemed in violation of the school's academic integrity policy and referred to the Vice Principal of Academics. - Cell phones confiscated will result in JUG for that student.
 A student whose cell phone is confiscated will not have that cell phone returned to him/her until the assigned JUG is served. - Parents will be required to pick up confiscated cell phones of students who have violated this policy 3 times in an academic year.